 A Mobile Phone

 Next on my list of Blogging Essentials would definitely be my phone.
 I use it for taking notes when I’m out, taking and editing photographs, checking emails, checking webstats – the list goes on!
 You don’t need the latest or most expensive phone, but a good quality smart phone will definitely make it easier to run a blog.
-I’m currently using a MotoG 2nd Generation which costs around £150, and my only slight gripe with it is that the front camera is not amazing in low light.
+I’m currently using the HuaWei P9, which has a great camera and words well for me.

 Of course, you could get by without a phone – you could use a notebook for taking notes, check emails on your computer and take photos with a camera.
 But you can do all of these things and more on your phone, and it makes life a lot easier!

-There are a lot of apps you can install to help you run a blog on the move.
+There are a lot of apps you can install which will help you run a blog on the move.
 But you don’t need to spend a lot on paid apps right at the beginning.

-Good quality photos really help to make a blog more attractive, and this is something that I am constantly trying to improve on!
-You don’t need to spend a fortune on a top-end DSLR when you’re starting out.
-Most mobile phones come with a pretty decent camera and you could use this as a starting point.
-The photo above shows my early setup for photos and was taken on my phone – I still take some photos for this blog with my mobile.
+Good quality photos really help to make a blog look more attractive to visitors.
+This is something that I am constantly trying to improve on!
+But you don’t need to spend a fortune on a top-end DSLR when you’re starting out.
+Most mobile phones come with a pretty decent camera and you could easily use this.

-There is a lot of other photographic equipment that you can pick up along the way, but you don’t need to buy it all straight away.
+Don’t feel that you have to buy all the equipment straight away.
 You can do a lot without spending a fortune all at once.

-Obviously this is only a basic list and there are a lot of other things that you will either need or want throughout your life as a blogger.
+Obviously this is only a basic start-up list.
+There are a lot of other things that you will either need or want throughout your life as a blogger.
 But these basics will get your blog up and running.